mywrites/mywrites.github.io/keycloak.md

 **NOTE:**

 The diagram above references a Common Access Card (CAC), External Certification Authority (ECA), and a Federal Personal Identity Verification (PIV) card.
-These cards provide access to **Game Warden**-hosted secure applications in the Staging (STG) and Production (PRD) environments.
+These cards provide access to Game Warden-hosted secure applications in the Staging (STG) and Production (PRD) environments.

 **CONTENT REMOVED**